OmarShafie/hadith/README.md

   - validate connectivity (time & place)
 - *Information Retrieval: search for hadith (content) full ranking system
   - prefix and suffix + ignore punctuations?
+- Indexing:
+  - find pages in websites /chapters in books that are linked/discussing a specific hadith
+- Advanced Viz:
   - color code each route/chain as visual analysis
   - combine the "Zeyadat" narrations into one steched narration and color code links to highlight sources
-- Indexing:
-  - find pages in websites /chapters in books that are linked/discussing a specific hadith

 Ready Features:
 - *Visulaize Sankey diagram of Hadiths of any rawi in bukhari